 Helping Clients Thrive

-My approach to therapy is always to meet clients where they are at.
+My approach to therapy is always to meet clients where they are.
 Going to counseling for the first time can be intimidating and I hope to create a safe and engaging environment where each client feels accepted, heard, and seen.
 My goal is to work together to find ways to help clients thrive and be the best they can be.
 I enjoy helping clients find and value their strengths, which can aid in managing stress and trauma.